RomanPolek/braincleanse/README.md

 # braincleanse

-braincleanse is a language with the sole purpose of making code in brainfuck a bit easier for your brain.
+braincleanse is a language with the sole purpose of making code in brain..ehm.. a bit easier for your brain.
 #comes with translator!!

 # TODO